 - Is detailed enough to be meaningful to students

 - Is provided in contexts where students can ask questions about the feedback, provide it to each other, and discuss their interpretation of it with each other

-- Is supplemented with follow-up opportunities to attempt the assessment (or similar assessment) again.
+- Is supplemented with follow-up opportunities to attempt the assessment (or similar assessment) again

-Design frequent bite-sized practice opportunitiesPractice opportunities do not have to be complex or lengthy to be effective.
+- Design frequent bite-sized practice opportunities: Practice opportunities do not have to be complex or lengthy to be effective.
 In fact, more tasks of shorter length or smaller scope provide the frequency of feedback that allows students to refine their understanding.
 Having pop quizzes or 1-minute papers at regular intervals allows students to receive feedback and reattempt to apply what they have learnt from the feedback.

-Leverage on peer (student) feedback Not all personalised feedback has to come from the instructor to be valuable.
+- Leverage on peer (student) feedback: Not all personalised feedback has to come from the instructor to be valuable.
 Students can provide constructive feedback on each other’s work as part of an active learning class environment.
 Peer review does not usually carry the levels of anxiety, concern or inhibition that sometimes arise from the presence of the instructor.
 It also helps students become better at identifying the qualities of good work and diagnosing their own problems.
 Besides the advantage to students, peer feedback allows you to increase the frequency of feedback without increasing your load.
 For peer feedback to be effective and meaningful, provide students with explicit guidelines, criteria and rubrics, as well as practice opportunities in giving feedback.

 - Ambrose, S. A., Bridges, M. W., Lovett, M. C., DiPietro, M., & Norman, M. K. (2010).
-How learning works: 7 research-based principles for smart teaching (available as an eBook in the SMU library)
+How learning works: 7 research-based principles for smart teaching (click here to access the e-copy from the SMU Library)

-Last updated on 05 Jul 2018 .
+Last updated on 13 Nov 2018 .